 As with all driveway surfacing products care should be taken when choosing and installer/contractor.

 IMPORTANT NOTICE: CONTACT US FIRST….Not LAST!
-Fill in your details in form (top right)
+Fill in your details in the form below or click here

 - View previous installations.
 These must be genuine installations carried out by the block paving contractor/installer.
 It’s also best to view jobs that have been installed at different times.
 I.E. not only looking at recent installations…but also installations from some years ago.